 - Be up to date on all shots

-Additionally the dog’s handler must illustrate good character (there may be a required background check).
-Handlers under the age of 18 typically require an adult partner for formal testing.
+Additionally the dog’s handler must illustrate good character.
+You may have to undergo a background check to prove this.
+Handlers under the age of 18 will usually need to have an adult partner for formal testing.

 Therapy Dog Evaluation

 Evaluation generally precedes testing.
 A professional evaluator will observe you and your Bichon together.